-Railway line is costing €550 per passenger to run
+A railway line between Limerick and Ballybrophy is costing €550 per passenger to operate, a report has found.

 It will outline wide disparities in funding requirements for the various routes on the network.